tidev/ti.admob/ios/documentation/index.md

 It fires the `didReceiveAd` event if the  ad was successfully received, the `didFailToReceiveAd` event otherwise.
 Please check the example for a detailed example of different banner types.

+### iAd

+Starting in 2.1.0 you can use the included iAd adapter to turn on the iAd mediation in your Admob account.

 ## Usage

 See example.